biancafrancini/Art_Gallery/README.md

 # AI art Gallery

-An online art gallery dedicated to showcasing a collection of AI artworks created using Stable Diffusion.
+An online art gallery dedicated to showcasing a collection of AI artworks and short stories created using Stable Diffusion and chatGPT.

 Built using: